 skip to content

-GST/HST relief for new residential rental properties
+GST/HST rebate for purpose-built rental properties

 Article

-To qualify, new multiple-unit residential complexes must have four or more self-contained apartments (with private kitchens, bathrooms, and living areas) or 10 or more private rooms or suites, where all or substantially all the units in the complex will be used for long-term residential rental accommodation.
+To qualify, new multiple-unit residential complexes must have four or more self-contained apartments—with private kitchens, bathrooms, and living areas—or 10 or more private rooms or suites, where all or substantially all the units in the complex will be used for long-term residential rental accommodation.

 Background